fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 ```

 The fixtures we’ve been using for the Tasks project, including db_with_3_tasks
-introduced in Using Multiple Fixtures, on page 57, help set up the database
+introduced in Using Multiple Fixtures, help set up the database
 before the test.
 It’s a much smaller file, even though the test function itself
 is almost identical.